casdoor/casdoor-website/docs/ldap/config.md

 ## Default group

-Group to assign to users after sync.
+One or more groups to assign to users after sync.
+You can select multiple default groups; every synced user is added to all of them.

 :::caution
 If an LDAP user’s `uid` equals the `name` of an existing user in the organization, Casdoor creates a new user with a modified `name` (uid + random suffix).
 That user may not be able to sign in via LDAP because the LDAP server has no such `uid`.
 Avoid reusing existing Casdoor usernames as LDAP uids.